-9 Top-Rated Attractions & Things to Do in Columbia, South Carolina
+10 Top-Rated Attractions & Things to Do in Columbia, South Carolina

 Southern hot spot Columbia, in South Carolina, is steeped in history and culture and calls to tourists with heritage-filled neighborhoods, beautiful parks, world-class museums, and plenty of fun outdoor adventures.
 South Carolina's capital city since 1786, Columbia was physically and culturally transformed by the Civil War.

-Today, the city is the vibrant home to the University of South Carolina, enjoys a diverse economic landscape fueled by high-tech, pharmaceutical, and manufacturing industries, and has emerged as a contemporary, shining New South city.
-A favored southeast tourist destination, Columbia is known for its compact, easily navigable streets as well as its southern charm, cuisine, and hospitality.
+Today, the city is the vibrant home of the University of South Carolina; enjoys a diverse economic landscape fueled by high-tech, pharmaceutical, and manufacturing industries; and has emerged as a contemporary, shining New South city.
+A favorite place to visit in the southeast for tourists, Columbia is known for its compact, easily navigable streets, as well as its Southern charm, cuisine, and hospitality.

-1 South Carolina State House
+1. South Carolina State House

 Visitors exploring the vast capitol grounds get a sense for the complex state history here, viewing the Revolutionary War Generals Monument, American-Mexican War Monument, the African-American History Monument, the Confederate Monument, and other statuary honoring George Washington, S.C.
 Senators, and fallen State Law Enforcement Officers.